 If you aren’t sure where to locate some of the above information, you can contact a lawyer.
 A legal expert can help make sure that your documents are binding, meaning that your final wishes will be carried out.
 Getting your affairs in order ahead of time also eases the process for loved ones after your passing.

-Remember, your loved ones will not know where to find your documents are unless you tell them.
+Remember, your loved ones will not know where to find your documents unless you tell them.
 If you choose not to tell them, make sure you register your information in The U.S. Will Registry so your family can find it later.
+Regardless, registering your will with The U.S. Will Registry works as a secure backup in the event your family doesn’t know or can’t remember who, or where your will was stored.